andreabonvini/Notes/MachineLearningRestelli/MachineLearningRestelli.md

   How do we find the solution? we throw this objective (which btw happens to be a *convex* function) to a *quadratic programming* package.

-  Once the *quadratic programming* package gives you back the solution you find out that a whole bunch of $\alpha$ are just $0$ !
+  Once the *quadratic programming* package gives us back the solution we find out that a whole bunch of $\alpha$ are just $0$ !
 All the $\alpha$ which are not $0$ are the *support vectors* ! (i.e. the vectors that determines the width of the *margin*) , this can be noted by observing the last *KKT* condition, in fact either a constraint is active , and hence the point is a support vector, or its multiplier is zero.

   Now that we solved the problem we can get both $\mathbf{w}$  and $b$.
   $$